Color Utilities

 Parameters:

-• color1 (color) – First color (any format accepted by matplotlib).
+• color1 (str | tuple[float, float, float]) – First color to blend.
+Any format recognized by matplotlib.

-• alpha (float, optional) – Weight of the first color, between 0 and 1.
+• alpha (float, optional) – Weight of the first color (between 0 and 1).
+Default is 0.5.

 Returns:

-RGB tuple of the mixed color.
+RGB tuple of the blended result.

 Return type: